Research

 A collaboration with Ruben Willaert and Liverpool John Moores University

-In this collaborative project with Ruben Willaert NV, CRINA and Agentschap Onroerend Erfgoed Vlaanderen we are analysing the human bones from the bone wall discovered on the north side of the Saint Bavo Cathedral, Ghent.
+In this collaborative project with Ruben Willaert NV, CRINA and Agentschap Onroerend Erfgoed Vlaanderen we analysed the human bones from the bone wall discovered on the north side of the Saint Bavo Cathedral, Ghent.

 CarNHum